labex-labs/open-source-labs/python/python-mastery/lab-ex7-4-low-level-of-class-creation/en/step3.md

 ]
 ```

-This approach provides a powerful and efficient way to generate multiple similar classes without repetitive code.
+This approach provides a powerful and efficient way to generate multiple similar classes without writing repetitive code.
+It allows you to easily scale your application as your requirements grow.